Dirk Wulff

 Home university

-Dirk Wulff is a Senior Research Scientist at the Max Planck Institute for Human Development, where he leads the Search and Learning research area within the Center for Adaptive Rationality.
-He is also a Senior Adjunct Researcher at the Center for Cognitive and Decision Science at the University of Basel.
+Dirk U. Wulff is a senior researcher at the Max Planck Institute for Human Development in Berlin, where he specializes in leveraging big data to explore human decision-making and cognition.
+He is also the founder of The R Bootcamp and brings extensive experience in helping professionals unlock the power of data storytelling.
+Dirk is also a Senior Adjunct Researcher at the Center for Cognitive and Decision Science at the University of Basel.
 His work lies at the intersection of psychology, artificial intelligence, and metascience, and it draws on various methodological approaches, from behavioral experiments to large language mod-els.
 In addition to his academic work, he is active in data science education for academic and private institutions (https://therbootcamp.github.io/).

 Courses taught by this instructor